Ultralight Backpacking Tent

 Want to hike the Teton Crest Trail, John Muir Trail, or another trip?
 Click here for expert advice you won’t get elsewhere.

 Updated for 2020 with multiple new features—including two awning-style doors, better buckles, and abundant interior pockets—the Copper Spur HV UL2 remains one of the lightest and best choices for backpackers seeking a freestanding, ultralight tent that doesn’t compromise on sturdiness or livability.
-And with the new features, Big Agnes even knocked an ounce of its weight.
+And with the new features, Big Agnes even knocked an ounce off its weight.

-BUY IT NOW You can support my work on this blog by clicking either of these affiliate links, at no cost to you, to purchase a Big Agnes Copper Spur HV UL2 or another version of the Big Agnes Copper Spur HV series at backcountry.com or moosejaw.com or another version of the Big Agnes Copper Spur HV UL series at Backcountry.com.
+You can support my work on this blog by clicking either of these affiliate links, at no cost to you, to purchase a Big Agnes Copper Spur HV UL2 or another version of the Big Agnes Copper Spur HV series at backcountry.com or moosejaw.com or another version of the Big Agnes Copper Spur HV UL series at Backcountry.com.

 Tell me what you think.